-- Be headed in capital letters and bold type 'DEVELOPMENT PROPOSAL' - Be clear and legible - Display a copy of the notice to be placed in the local newspaper and, if practical, a plan showing the boundaries of the development - Contain the applicant, a brief description of the development proposal and the location where further details can be found - Be erected on the land to which the development application relates - If practical be capable of being read from a public road, public place or public reserve (Council may erect a second sign near the land where the sign cannot be read from a public road, public place or public reserve) - Be displayed on a board or signpost with minimum dimensions of A3 standard paper.

-Notification that a development application has been determined
+- Be headed in capital letters and bold type 'DEVELOPMENT PROPOSAL' - Be clear and legible - Display a copy of the notice from the local newspaper and, if practical, a plan showing the boundaries of the development - Contain the name of the applicant, a brief description of the development proposal and the location where further details can be found - Be erected on the land to which the development application relates - Situated where it can be read from a public road, public place or public reserve.
+Council may erect a second sign near the site to ensure visibility from the public road, public place or public reserve. - Be displayed on a board or signpost with minimum dimensions of A3 standard paper. - Notification that a development application has been determined